mastercs999/battleship-game/README.md

 # battleship-game
-Battleship game written as a school project in OpenGL.
+Battleship game written as a university project in OpenGL.

 ## About the game
 The idea for this game comes from a paper game [Battleship](https://en.wikipedia.org/wiki/Battleship_(game)).
 This game was written as a university project, thus the functionality is limited.
 Original game is for two people.
 This is a single player.